What Is Sexual Harassment?

 Common Defenses Employers Use

 One case, in particular, is key when addressing how employers can defend against hostile work environment sexual harassment claims.
 Decided in 1998, Faragher v.
 City of Boca Raton addressed a common defense that employers use.
-In the case, the Supreme Court said that an employer may defend themselves by arguing that they took reasonable steps to prevent sexual harassment and made efforts to correct the harassment.
+In this case, the Supreme Court said that employers may defend themselves.
+The employer can argue that reasonable steps were taken to prevent sexual harassment, and that they made efforts to correct the harassing behavior.

 Under other circumstances, employers may also argue that they are not on the hook if an employee did not report the incident or if the worker did not engage in other ways of trying to resolve the concern.